 I grew up in a home where my grandmother was the daughter of a Mormon pioneer.
 As you can tell, women in my family line live long.
 Instead of telling me stories like Cinderella, my grandmother told me stories of the pioneers and Joseph Smith.
 I was enthralled by her stories and amazed at the struggles and sacrifices of the early Latter-day Saints.

 Who was Milton V. Backman Jr. and why did he have such a profound influence upon you?
-What do you think is his most lasting legacy?

 After my grandmother’s death, I thought the best storyteller was gone and greatly lamented her passing.
 When enrolled in BYU as I freshman, I took a Church history class taught by Dr. Milton V. Backman Jr.